 He even tried to appoint his horse Incitatus as a consul to the Senate.
 Whoever voiced their objections against this lunacy had to face dire consequences.
 He was clinical in finishing off his rivals and even forced parents to witness the execution of their own children.
 Rome had had enough.
 On January 24, 41 AD, he was assassinated by a group of guardsmen who stabbed him to death.

 1. Genghis Khan

-Born by the name of Temujin, Genghis Khan was a warrior and ruler of Mongolian origin who went on to create the largest empire in the world – the Mongol empire.
-From 1206 to 1227, for 21 years, his troops marauded through Northeast Asia destroying tribes that came in their way – conquering nearly 12 millions square miles of land.
-Genghis Khan was ruthless in his expansion stint.
-He craved a path of blood-fest that ran through Asia and Europe, leaving behind a trail of millions of dead people.
-As gory this unprecedented expansion was, he did successfully modernize the Mongolian culture that now enveloped a far bigger bound of land.
-He was also known to be quite tolerant about other religions and gave full religious freedom to everyone in his empire as long as they paid him taxes.
+Genghis Khan was ruthless in his expansion.
+He created a bloodbath that swept through Asia and Europe, leaving behind millions of dead.
+As gory as this unprecedented expansion was, he did successfully modernize the Mongolian culture that had now spread well beyond its original borders.
+He was also known to be tolerant of other religions and gave full religious freedom to everyone in his empire as long as they paid him taxes.

-Since the inception and implementation of the concept of society, human history has witnessed both the good and bad aspect of human nature.
-There have been quite a good number of rather infamous people who displayed a particular penchant for being the physical manifestation of evil.
+Since society began, human history has witnessed both the good and bad aspects of human nature.
+There have been many infamous people who displayed a particular penchant for being the physical manifestation of evil.
 Today, we remember them not for the good they did (some of these in fact brought about positive changes), but for the despicable deeds they carried out to remain in power.
-They never hesitated in torturing and killing common people as long as it brought about some fruitful consequence to their personal cause.
+They did not hesitate in torturing and killing innocent people as long as it furthered their personal cause.